The Corporate Governance Review: USA

 ii Shareholder duties and responsibilities

 Under Regulation 13D of the Securities Exchange Act, shareholders or groups of shareholders acting in concert who acquire more than 5 per cent of a company's stock must publicly disclose their ownership stake within the next 10 days.
 Schedule 13D requires disclosure of the shareholder's or group's investment purposes, including any plans or proposals relating to significant transactions involving the company.
 The disclosure statement must also be amended promptly to reflect any material changes to information previously disclosed.
 Passive investors acquiring more than 5 per cent of a company's stock who certify that the securities were not acquired, and are not held, with the purpose or effect of changing or influencing control of the issuer may instead disclose ownership on a short-form Schedule 13G, the disclosure requirements of which are less onerous than those of the long-form Schedule 13D.
+The duties and responsibilities of shareholders in the United States differ in important ways from those of shareholders in other countries.
+Among other things, the mandatory offer concept common in Europe, India and other countries – in which an acquisition of a certain percentage of securities requires the bidder to make an offer for either the balance of the outstanding shares or for an additional percentage – is very different from US practice, which emphasises disclosure of beneficial ownership but does not mandate a takeover bid.
+In addition, as discussed in further detail below, permissible deal-protection structures, pricing requirements and defensive measures available to companies in the United States also differ, with boards generally benefiting from greater latitude to take actions to protect the corporation from shareholder activism and takeover attempts without first obtaining shareholder approval.

 iii Shareholder activism